-- 14. Apply Locktite to the screw threads, the washer faces an both sides of the slinger then install drive end oil slinger (40), flatwasher (36) and tighten capscrew (60) to torque value in Table 4A. - 15.
-Install drive end cover (5) and gasket (7) with drive lock pins (17) in place.
-Tighten capscrews (23) evenly.
-Note!
-Replace short capscrews used during assembly under point 5.
-Check seal bore for concentricity with shaft using an indicator; re-position drive lock pins, if necessary.
-Install seal (33) with lip facing inward using care to avoid tearing or scratching seal on shaft keyway.
-Use a pressing tool with clean, square ends to insure correct positioning of the seal against its stop. - 16.
-Install breather air filter (55), and breather plug (21) in each headplate. - Replace oil drain plugs (22) and refill drive end and gear sumps with proper grade of oil as discussed under LUBRICATION. - 18.
-Install drive sheave or coupling half and install blower, refer to INSTALLATION instructions.
+- 11. Units with oil coolers The gear end oil cooler is a formed copper tubing and is held in position by the tank fittings installed in the gear box.
+During re-installation make sure that the cooler does not interfere with the gears or the slinger.
+The drive end covers have 1/4 " NPT connections for water cooling. - 12.
+Install gearbox (3) with gasket (7) and capscrews (26). - 13.
+Install drive end cover (5) and gasket (10) with spring pins (17) in place.
+Install capscrews (62).
+Check seal bore for concentricity with shaft using an indicator; reposition pins if necessary.
+Apply sealant on outer diameter of the seal (33).
+Lubricate seal lip and install it with lip facing inward using care to avoid scratching seal on keyway. - 14.
+Install breather plug (21) in the gear end headplate and breather plugs (73) in the drive end headplate. - 15.
+Replace oil drain plugs at the bottom of the oilers and refill drive ends and gear sump with proper grade of oil as discussed under lubrication. - Install drive sheave or coupling half and install blower, refer to Installation Instructions.